 The Ubyssey is made entirely by UBC students.
-And while there’s 15 full and part-time editors around to help run the paper, the vast majority of content is produced by volunteers.
-Volunteers like you.
-Whether you want to write one article a semester or an article or day, there’s a place for you at The Ubyssey — this paper has survived and thrived for 92 years because it has truly been a student paper, open to any student who wants to take part.
-So what are you waiting for?
+And while there are 10 full-time editors around to help run the paper, volunteers produce the vast majority of our content.
+Whether you want to write one article a semester or an article a day, there’s a place for you at The Ubyssey — this paper has survived and thrived since 1918 because it has truly been a student paper, open to any student who wants to take part.

-- How do I get started?
+1. How do I get started?

-b) If there’s a specific section that you know you’re interested in being a part of, email one of our lovely editors.
+If there’s a specific section that you know you’re interested in being a part of, email one of our lovely editors.
 They’ll get back to you about how to get involved, and may even offer you an assignment on the spot!

 Zip.
 Zilch.
 Nada.
 Nyet.
 In a word, none.
 Aside from being the official campus newspaper, we’re also the place on campus for students to learn how to do journalism.
 Our editors teach you the basics of the craft, and we frequently hold seminars with journalists from The Real World to improve our skills.